 Government agencies must leverage their authority and resources to promote disruptive technologies and innovative financing partnerships to address the challenges posed by climate change.
-The administration’s ambitious targets will require innovation on the supply side, on the demand side, and in the meshing of supply and demand.
+The administration’s ambitious targets will require innovation on the supply side, on the demand side and in the meshing of supply and demand.

-Historically, agencies have focused their efforts on the supply side of the equation.
+Historically, agencies have focussed their efforts on the supply side of the equation.
 Since 2009, for example, the Advanced Research Projects Agency–Energy (ARPA-E) has provided more than US$2.6 billion in funding to researchers working on more than a thousand potentially transformative energy projects.33 In February 2021, DoE pledged to provide US$100 million via ARPA-E to fund early-stage research into low-carbon energy technologies.
-And, as noted earlier, the Biden Administration plans to launch a version of ARPA focused specifically on climate technologies, ARPA-C, with a heavy emphasis on demonstration projects.34
+And, as noted earlier, the Biden Administration plans to launch a version of ARPA focussed specifically on climate technologies, ARPA-C, with a heavy emphasis on demonstration projects.34

 But it’s not simply a question of higher R&D investment.
 Agencies should consider encouraging industry to pursue breakthrough technologies.
 The need is clear.
 According to the International Energy Agency, just six of 46 energy technologies and sectors assessed in its most recent progress report are on target to meet global commitments enshrined in the 2015 Paris climate agreement (figure 3).35 The difference that government support can make in accelerating the viability of key climate technologies has been demonstrated (see sidebar, “Fostering disruptive climate innovation”).

-Disruptive technologies can transform whole industries and create entirely new markets, business models, and jobs.
+Disruptive technologies can transform whole industries and create entirely new markets, business models and jobs.
 For these disruptions to take root, however, they must be fostered and protected.
 Government has an array of tools it can use to nurture the growth of disruptive technologies.

 Take the example of solar PV technology.
 In 2009, despite growing demand and technological feasibility, the United States didn’t have a single utility-scale solar PV plant (one with more than 100 MW of power-generating capacity); the private sector hadn’t financed and scaled PV on this scale.
 Then the government decided to intervene.
-In 2009, the DoE’s Loan Guarantee program began supporting promising solar PV projects in their early stages, ultimately investing around US$4.6 billion on multiple projects.
-This investment, along with a number of favorable federal and state policies, led to a decade-long boom in the industry.
+In 2009, the DoE’s Loan Guarantee programme began supporting promising solar PV projects in their early stages, ultimately investing around US$4.6 billion on multiple projects.
+This investment, along with a number of favourable federal and state policies, led to a decade-long boom in the industry.
 Today, solar PV is the fastest-growing source of electricity in the United States, with more than 37,000 MW of utility-scale solar projects in operation.36The cost per MW for utility-scale PV systems fell by 82% from 2010 to 2020.37

-To propel a disruptive innovation, governments can remove subsidies, contracts, and other advantages that allow incumbents to dominate a market space, leveling the playing field for disruptive innovation.
+To propel a disruptive innovation, governments can remove subsidies, contracts, and other advantages that allow incumbents to dominate a market space, levelling the playing field for disruptive innovation.
 Another option is to sunset existing programs.
 Once it becomes clear that a disruptive innovation provides a better and cheaper business model, policymakers can reduce or end funding for traditional approaches.
 This cycle should be repeated to pave the way for each new generation of disruptions.

 It is essential that governments continue to foster innovation from the supply side, while at the same time finding new ways to foster innovation.
 The Biden administration’s proposed fiscal 2022 budget calls for investing US$10 billion to spur clean energy innovation.38 The resulting breakthroughs are likely to disrupt the status quo—and entrenched incumbents often resist such disruptions.
 This means that supply-side success will not be enough.

-To maximize the chances that a useful scientific or technological idea will have real-world impact, agencies should look beyond purely technical challenges to consider regulatory hurdles, industry economics, entrenched incumbents, vested interests, and all the other nontechnical or semitechnical hurdles that disruptive technologies and new entrants are sure to encounter.
+To maximise the chances that a useful scientific or technological idea will have real-world impact, agencies should look beyond purely technical challenges to consider regulatory hurdles, industry economics, entrenched incumbents, vested interests, and all the other nontechnical or semitechnical hurdles that disruptive technologies and new entrants are sure to encounter.
 Agencies must help innovators overcome such obstacles—including clearing regulatory barriers that stand in the way—to spur innovation at the speed and scale necessary to curtail climate change.

 This calls for a demand-side approach.
 One obvious target is purchasing; President Biden has announced his intention to replace the federal government’s entire fleet of 645,000 vehicles with US-made electric versions, which would represent a huge impetus for industry investment.39

 But agencies also can influence demand through innovative financing.
-In Vietnam, for example, the US Agency for International Development has worked with that nation’s Electricity Regulatory Authority to launch a pilot direct power purchase agreement (DPPA) program.
+In Vietnam, for example, the US Agency for International Development has worked with that nation’s Electricity Regulatory Authority to launch a pilot direct power purchase agreement (DPPA) programme.
 This effort won support from large companies such as Nike and Apple, which plan to use the DPPA to spur the development of renewable power generation in Vietnam.
 This will allow them to continue manufacturing there while meeting their ambitious corporate social responsibility and ESG commitments.40

 Improving the demand side for breakthroughs doesn’t always involve dollars; it can also involve data.